manasidek/Surfs_up/README.md

 ## Overview of the Statistical analysis

-- The purpose of the analysis is to observe temperature trends to determine if the surf and ice cream shop business is sustainable year-round.
+- The purpose of the analysis is to observe temperature trends to determine if the surf and ice cream shop business in Oahu is sustainable year-round.

 ## Sources